-While having an Italian rail pass, also called a Eurail Italy pass, may sometimes be more convenient, it doesn't always save you money.
-If you are taking several trips between major cities that are fairly far apart, traveling long distances, or traveling to Italy from another country, an Italian Rail Pass will probably save you money.
+For those who are taking several trips between major cities that are fairly far apart, or if you are traveling long distances, an Italian rail pass will probably save you money.

 Do You Need a Rail Pass in Europe?

-There are many types of European rail passes available including passes good for train travel in a single country or for multiple countries.
-Train tickets in most other European countries are generally more costly than those in Italy so if you're traveling by train in another country in addition to Italy you may want to consider a two-country pass.
-Our Europe Travel site has more information about Rail Passes in Europe.
+There are many types of European rail passes available, including ones that are good for train travel in a single country and ones that work for multiple countries.
+Train tickets in most other European countries are generally more costly than those in Italy; if you are planning to travel by train within Italy and another country, you may want to consider a two-country pass.